Reform Party of the United States of America: 2000 presidential election

-Buchanan decided to leave the Republican Party because: "The Republican Party at the national level has ceased to be my party.
-This divorce began around the end of the Cold War when President (George) Bush declared it to be a New World-order party and began intervening all over the world.
+Buchanan decided to leave the Republican Party because, "The Republican Party at the national level has ceased to be my party.
+This divorce began around the end of the Cold War when President [George] Bush declared it to be a New World-order party and began intervening all over the world.
 While he and I were allies and friends during the Cold War, I just felt that once the Cold War was over the United States should return to a more traditional non-intervention foreign policy."

 After a bitter fight, Buchanan secured the Reform Party's presidential nomination over John Hagelin of the Natural Law Party.
 Hagelin and an anti-Buchanan faction walked out and held a separate convention across the street, where they nominated Hagelin as the party's presidential candidate.
 The dispute went to the courts and the FEC decided that Buchanan was the legitimate nominee and awarded him $12.6 million in campaign funds.
 Buchanan's vice presidential running mate was Ezola B. Foster.
-Buchanan got 449,225 votes, just 0.4 percent of the popular vote, and the party lost its matching funds for 2004.
+Buchanan received 449,225 votes, just 0.4 percent of the popular vote, and the party lost its matching funds for 2004.

 In 2002, Buchanan returned to the Republican Party.
-Following this, a number of far-right extremists remained with the party.
+Following this, a number of white nationalists and far-right extremists remained with the Reform Party.